 Here is what the data shows: exercise, meditation, and combined lifestyle interventions do not just slow the shortening — they can lengthen these protective caps.
 The effect is synergistic.
 Exercise alone helps.
 Meditation alone helps.
 Combined, the effect is greater than either individually.

 This means aging is not purely a function of time.
 It is a function of conditions.
 Two people born the same year can have meaningfully different biological ages based on the conditions they maintain.
+The gap is visible in any social circle — peers who look and move a decade older or younger than their age.
+The difference is real and measurable.

-Epigenetic Clocks: Measuring the Pace of Aging
+Epigenetic Clocks: The Pace of Your Aging Is Measurable

 Your DNA does not change, but the expression of your genes does.
 Chemical modifications to DNA — particularly methylation patterns — change over time and can be measured with remarkable precision.